memgraph/docs/products/memgraph/upcoming/tutorials/wiki-articles.md

 LIMIT 10;
 ```

-8. Let's find peaceful `Articles` that contain a `Term` "Croatia"/"croatia" and doesn't contain the `Term` "war". `Articles` whose `name` contains "war" are also excluded.
+8. "Find some peace".
+Let's find `Articles` that contain a `Term` "Croatia"/"croatia" and doesn't contain the `Term` "war". `Articles` whose `name` contains "war" are also excluded.
 ```opencypher
 MATCH (term1:Term)<-[r1:CONTAINS]-(a:Article)-[r2:CONTAINS]->(term2:Term)
 WHERE toLower(term1.name) != "war"